GlobalFishingWatch/GFW_technical_documentation/Fishing-events.md

 ## Caveats & Known Issues

+Point nature of events (if poor ais transmission average location can be inconsistent with full location of tracks during time period)

 Fishing events and fishing effort (see slide deck [HERE](https://docs.google.com/presentation/d/17brGIUs1gsRMKMmaFEqi_dd_TPMapVoE9_9PQH8esrM/edit?usp=sharing********)) do not follow the same restrictions.
 See Fishing Event Tech Call slide deck in supplementary materials for a comparison of fishing events and pipefishing (eg fishing effort).
 In future pipeline versions and updates to the public map effort may be made to make fishing events and fishing effort data align.